 To put it simply, the term “gentile” describes any and every person of non-Jewish heritage.
-The Old Testament often describes the gentiles as tribes who worship other gods.
-Representing other nations, they were often hostile towards Israel, warred with her and exiled her people.
+The Old Testament often describes gentiles as tribes who worship other gods.
+The Hebrew word for “gentiles” can also mean “nations”.
+The Bible often describes those as hostile towards Israel.

-Biblically we may see this word used also in a broader sense.
-Whenever the Bible uses the word Gentile, in the Hebrew original we would usually find the word “goy” (goyim – plural).
+Biblically, we know the word can have quite a broad meaning.
+Whenever the Bible uses the word Gentile, in Hebrew we would usually find the word “goy” (goyim – plural).
 In Greek, you’d see the word “ethne” or “ethnos” – and yes, that is where we get the word ethnicity from.

 “But what about us?
 What about the Gentiles?”

 The woman who asked me this question had been journeying with us, visiting Israeli Messianic congregations.

 She was witnessing firsthand the phenomenal rebirth of faith in Yeshua (Jesus) among Israeli Jews.
 These were both native-born and immigrant.
 We are talking about Israel’s rediscovery of the most famous Jew of all times, our King Messiah.

 Her heart was touched and she wanted to participate, to be more than a spectator looking on.
 If there’s no place for His Gentile disciples to be involved, it leaves most of God’s family out of the celebration!

 So she asked this good question — an important question, I’d add.
 Because if God has left the non-Jewish followers of Jesus out of Israel’s historic/prophetic awakening, something’s wrong.

 In fact, the Scriptures speak vividly and inspiringly of an end-time partnership between Jewish and Gentile believers in Yeshua.
 The precedents for such a partnership abound in the Hebrew Scriptures and in the New Covenant.